im-smuze/mypage/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am now a student of Engineering Master at Beijing University of Technology.
+I am now a student of Engineering Master at Beijing University of Technology, adivsed by Lec.
+Xiaodan Zhang.

 I am major in Computer Science.

 I received my Bachelor degree from University of Jinan in 2016, where I was adivsed by Prof. Lixin Du.